Spectrum

 Collaborative developments

-• Matlab spectrum codebase – development of a Matlab codebase to support sharing studies and broadcast network planning.
+• Within SPT, a small group maintains a Matlab spectrum codebase – development of a Matlab codebase to support sharing studies and broadcast network planning.

 spectrum_main_v2.png